 It’s cynical to say that car manufacturers and other corporations don’t care about the environment as long as they are making money.
 They see what is happening in the world, and they understand the effects that climate change is having.
 They have families for whom they want to leave a cleaner, healthier Earth.
 Concern for the environment may not be the primary concern of any of these companies.
 However, it is probably not something they completely disregard either.

-Not only that, but many of them see that becoming more environmentally friendly is key to preserving their business, both now and in the future.
-Those who are particularly far-seeing perceive that producing electric and hybrid cars is key to the survival of their companies, and perhaps themselves.
+Not only that, but many of them see that becoming more environmentally friendly is key to preserving their business.
+For that’s both now and also in the future.
+Those who are particularly far-seeing perceive that producing electric and hybrid cars is key.
+I mean for the survival of their companies.
+Moreover and perhaps themselves.

-Federal regulation rollbacks have lowered the standard the car manufacturers have to meet.
+In conclusion, Federal regulation rollbacks have lowered the standard the car manufacturers have to meet for air quality.
 However, they have other motives to keep those standards high.

 Author: Finnegan Pierson